DRAGODARK87/SQL_Datawarehouse_Project/README.md

 These insights empower stakeholders with key business metrics , enabling strategic decision -making.

-##License
+## License

 Project is licensed under the [MIT License](LICENSE).
-YOu are free to use ,modify and share this project with proper attribution
+You are free to use ,modify and share this project with `proper attribution`